john-zhang-dev/xero-mcp/README.md

     <img src="https://github.com/john-zhang-dev/assets/blob/main/xero-mcp/demo2.jpg?raw=true" width=50% height=50%>

 - "Add all transactions from the monthly statement into my revenue account (account code 201) as receive money"

-## New Features

-If you have additional requirements, please open an issue on this github repository.

 ## License